-The End of Life Option Act is a California law that permits terminally ill adult patients with capacity to make medical decisions to be prescribed an aid-in-dying medication if certain conditions are met.
+The California End of Life Option Act (EoLOA) is a state law that permits terminally ill adult patients with capacity to make medical decisions to be prescribed an aid-in-dying medication if certain conditions are met.
 Signed into law by Governor Brown in October 2015, the law went into effect on June 9, 2016.
 California is the fifth state to enact an aid-in-dying law.
 Read the full bill language here.

 - Be an adult (18 years old or older).

 - Have a diagnosis from his/her primary physician of an incurable and irreversible disease which will, within reasonable medical judgement, result in death within six months.